-21. My mother/brother/sister/relative moved in to take care of me after the auto accident.
+21. My mother/brother/sister/relative moved in to take care of me after my trucking accident.
 Is it possible to compensate it?

 The short answer is Yes.
 While the longer answer is difficult to explain, feel free to call us for more information about including your relative’s compensation.

-22. My children were involved in an auto accident.
-How to handle a minor’s auto accident claim?
+22. My children were involved in a red-light runner accident.
+How do I handle a minor’s auto accident claim?

 A claim for an injury to a child is very much the same as a claim for an injury to an adult.

 For information about injuries to unborn children, and having a car accident when you’re pregnant, click here.
 Auto accidents are extremely dangerous for expecting mothers, both to her health as well as to the health of the baby.

 For information about reducing the risks for children in car accidents, as well as what to do if your child is involved in an accident, click here.

 What Can Be Done About My Car After an Auto Accident?

 23. Where is my car after my teen driver accident?

 If your car has been towed, you should have received the tow yard information from the police officer at the scene.
 Contact the tow company immediately and advise them of the at-fault driver’s insurance information.